Carmen Sandiego (TV series): A.C.M.E.

-A.C.M.E. (short for Agency to Classify & Monitor Evildoers) is the secret law enforcement agency that often combats V.I.L.E. and the anti-heroes of the series.
+A.C.M.E. (short for Agency to Classify & Monitor Evildoers) is the secret global law enforcement agency that often combats V.I.L.E. and the anti-heroes of the series.
 In this iteration, they seek out finding proof leading to the dissolution of the criminal organization through the means of finding and capturing Carmen and her crew for intel on them.